faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > Does anyone honestly believe that Joseph Smith somehow invented these profound doctrines with their compelling powers of reason, their mind-expanding insights, and their language, which is divinely eloquent?
 If these doctrines were the product of Joseph’s creative mind, one might ask, “Were there no other creative geniuses in the 1,800 years following Christ’s ministry who could produce similar doctrines?”

+As demonstrated above, the doctrines found in the Book of Mormon were rather typical for their time.

+Short list of doctrines which seem to be attested in the literature (and sources):

+[pull from echoes.pdf]

+1. Compare 2 Ne 2:11 with The Necessity of Belief of Christianity:  If there be moral good in any of those tempers or actions, there must be moral evil in the directly opposite.

+...

+Royal Skousen also notes a number of other doctrines that spoke especially to controversies that had been occurring over the past several centuries before the Book of Mormon.

+[quote from his latest BYU article that I have a pre-print of]

 > The argument that Joseph Smith wrote the Book of Mormon is simply counter to the realities of life.
 It is one thing to have creative ideas; it is quite another to put them into a complex but coherent and harmonious whole, inundated with majestic doctrinal truths and all done in a single draft in less than ninety days.
 Joseph Smith’s wife, Emma, the person who knew him better than any other, confirmed this conclusion: “Joseph Smith [as a young man] could neither write nor dictate a coherent and well-worded letter; let alone dictat[e] a book like the Book of Mormon.”[32]

+I think I've responded to these (point to specific arguments above).

+The Emma quote ignores several possibilities: Emma was duped (Joseph Smith with hat or with collaborators).
+Emma lying (easy to suggest since appears to be lying about polygamy)

 > A PARABLE THAT COUNTERS THE ARGUMENTS PROPOSED BY CRITICS In response to critics’ arguments as to the origin of the Book of Mormon, Hugh Nibley published the following parable: